mawo7952/mawo7952.github.io/eda_projects.md

 #### NDVI Change Calculation
 To visualize how vegetation changed between the two periods, I computed and mapped the difference between groups:
 - NDVI_difference = mean_NDVI_group2 - mean_NDVI_group1
+Looking at the temporal difference between the two time periods will reveal "hotspots" where vegetation health has significantly increased or decreased.
 Positive values indicate areas that became greener on average in the later period, while negative values indicate vegetation loss, disturbance, or reduced greenness.

 #### NDVI Time Series
-To exame long-term trends, I also calculated:
+To examine long-term trends, I also calculated:
 - Mean NDVI inside the city of Boulder for each year
 - Mean NDVI outside the city boundary for each year

 These annual values were plotted as a time series to identify overall trends, possible drought impacts, or disturbances (e.g., wildfires).

-Looking at the temporal difference between the two time periods will reveal "hotspots" where vegetation health has significantly increased or decreased.

-Then we will assess the spatial difference between NDVI inside and outside the municipal boundaries of Boulder.
 ### Results